Frequently Asked Questions

 • Today, most Muslim-majority countries do not apply these punishments.

-• When applied by extremist groups such as the Taliban or ISIS, the required due process (fair treatment by the judicial system is not followed, which is why many scholars have condemned their use.
+• When applied by extremist groups such as the Taliban or ISIS, the required due process (fair treatment by the judicial system) is not followed, which is why many scholars have condemned their application.

 • “Honor killings” refers to the murders of a family or clan member, usually a female, by one or more family members who believe the victim brought dishonor upon the family.